RakhithJK/OfficeDev-teams-toolkit-wiki/Add-single-sign-on.md

 > This feature is currently under active development.
 Report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

 Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
-Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory flows and integrations behind some simple APIs.
+Teams Toolkit facilitates this interaction by abstracting some of the Microsoft Entra flows and integrations behind some simple APIs.
 This enables you to add single sign-on experiences (SSO) easily to your Teams application.

-For applications that interact with the user in a chat, a Team, or a channel, SSO manifests as an Adaptive Card which the user can interact with to invoke the AAD consent flow.
+For applications that interact with the user in a chat, a Team, or a channel, SSO manifests as an Adaptive Card which the user can interact with to invoke the Microsoft Entra consent flow.

 In this tutorial, you will: